komposter/CommunityPowerEA.com/_docs/active-periods.md

 * **Activate after trade #**: period activates when deal # **Activation value** in the series is opened.
 * **Activate on DrawDown >=** and **Activate on DrawDown <=**: period activates if current drawdown of series becomes greater/smaller than Activation value %.

-Each Active period can be activated only once.
-Means, it will not be activated again after deactivation even if an activation event occurs.
+Each Active period can be activated **Max activations number** times.
+After that it will not be activated again after deactivation even if an activation event occurs.

 <br />